BSKHQ/task-tracker-CLI/README.md

 TaskTrackerCLI is a simple commandline tool for managing your daily tasks.
+Created as part of a learning project for the Java roadmap on [Roadmap.sh](https://roadmap.sh/projects/task-tracker)

   # HOW TO INSTALL
   ## For Debian-based Linux users (like debian, ubuntu..)